-CustomJSUr1Regex A Perl-compatible regular expression to match the full URLs of the pages on which you want to run custom JavaScript.
+CustomJSUrlRegex A Perl-compatible regular expression to match the full URLs of the pages on which you want to run custom JavaScript.
 CustomJSScriptPath The path of the file that contains the custom JavaScript to run.

-The path must be absolute, or relative to the Web Connector

-executable file.

-CustomJSElementSelector (Optional) The page elements on which to run the custom custom JavaScript on all elements that match the selector specified by CustomJSElementSelector (the default value, false, means that the connector runs the JavaScript only on the first matching element).
+The path must be absolute, or relative to the Web Connector executable file.
+CustomJSElementSelector (Optional) The page elements on which to run the custom JavaScript.
+Specify the elements using CSS selectors.
+CustomJSAllSelected (Optional) A Boolean value that specifies whether to run the custom JavaScript on all elements that match the selector specified by CustomJSElementSelector (the default value, false, means that the connector runs the JavaScript only on the first matching element).